Photo of the campanile on a sunny day

 FAQs

 There could be many reasons.
-Commonly, people are looking for information or support after harm has occurred.
-CARE Services is completely free to students who have experienced or have been affected by interpersonal violence.
+Sometimes people are looking for information or support after harm has occurred.
+CARE Services is completely free and available for currently-enrolled KU students (Lawrence & Edwards campus) who have experienced or have been affected by interpersonal violence.

-This includes experiences such as sexual violence (such as sexual harassment, rape, sexual assault, or online harassment/exploitation), intimate partner or dating violence, and stalking.
-You don’t have to label yourself, describe what you’ve been through, or disclose your circumstances in order to talk with us.
+This includes experiences such as sexual violence (such as sexual harassment, rape, sexual assault, or online harassment/exploitation), relationship or dating violence, and stalking.
+You don’t have to label yourself/what happened, describe what you’ve been through, or disclose your circumstances in order to talk with us.

 Services from CARE might include confidential listening, helping you request academic supports, linking you to community resources, and advocating alongside you.
 You don’t have to navigate things alone.
 We can be here to support you and your decisions.